nvim-neorg/neorg/README.md

 **Still not working**?
 Uh oh, you're stepping on muddy territory.
 There are several reasons why a parser may not work right off the bat, however most commonly it's because of plugin loading order.

-Neorg needs `nvim-treesitter` to be up and running before it starts adding colours to highlight groups.
+Neorg needs `nvim-treesitter` to be up and running before it starts adding colors to highlight groups.

 Not using packer?
 Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.